jcole-sec/CSC-842/Module 04 - Netproc/readme.md

 The executable is compiled using PyInstaller, which can be installed via the pip requirements file above.

-The build process produces a spec file which can be used to tailor future builds to meet usage or tooling needs.
+The build process produces a [spec file](https://github.com/jcole-sec/CSC-842/blob/main/Module%2004%20-%20Netproc/netproc.spec) that can be used to tailor future builds to meet usage or tooling needs.

 Build command:
 ```
 pyinstaller.exe --onefile --windowed --icon=assets/Kyo-Tux-Delikate-Network.ico netproc.py
 ```
-- _Note: the included icon under assets was retrieved from [icon archive](https://www.iconarchive.com/show/delikate-icons-by-kyo-tux/network-icon.html) and is marked retricted for personal use only_
+- _Note: the included icon under assets was retrieved from [icon archive](https://www.iconarchive.com/show/delikate-icons-by-kyo-tux/network-icon.html) and is marked restricted for personal use only_

 ## Usage